cardpay/magento-plugin/README.md

    `bin/magento setup:static-content:deploy`

-7. If you have problems with folder permission when accessing the store, you must review your permissions according to [the official Magento recommendations](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html)
+7. If you have problems with folder permissions when accessing the store, you must review your permissions according to [the official Magento recommendations](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html)

-8. Check the plugin is successfully installed
+8. Check the plugin has successfully installed

-* Log in into **Admin panel** of Unlimint Magento plugin (using your admin credentials)
+* Log in to the **Admin panel** of Unlimint Magento plugin (using your admin credentials)

-* Navigate to **Stores > Configuration** and under the **Sales** section, click the **Payment Methods**, you see **Unlimint** and settings of it.
+* Navigate to **Stores > Configuration** and under the **Sales** section, click the **Payment Methods**, and then you’ll see **Unlimint** and the settings of it.

 ![](readme_images/unlimint_settings.png)